mathewsmonoo/College_Studies/README.md

 # Estudos_Faculdade
 Just a compilation of codes i wrote while studying python.
-Includes studies about different Classes (OOP), Structures (Stacks,Queues,Deques), Turtle (drawing board)
+Includes studies about different Classes (OOP), Structures (Stacks,Queues,Deques), Turtle (drawing board).
+Codes may be or not finished.